tari-project/tari/RFC/src/RFC-0120_Consensus.md

 ### MTP

 The Median Time Past.
 This is the lower limit of a time.
 Any time that is less than the MTP is rejected.
-THe MTP is calculated as the average timestamp of the previous 11 blocks.
+THe MTP is calculated as the median timestamp of the previous 11 blocks.

 [block]: Glossary.md#block
 [block header]: Glossary.md#block-header